Antillena rickwesti: Taxonomy

-The species was first described in 2013 by Rogério Bertani and Jeremy Huff, as Avicularia rickwesti.
+Antillena rickwesti was first formally described in 2013 by Rogério Bertani and Jeremy Huff, as Avicularia rickwesti.
 Only the female was known.
 The specific name recognizes the contributions to the study of the family Theraphosidae by Rick C. West.
 At the time of description, it was noted that the species was "very distinct" from others in the genus Avicularia, but no alternative generic placement seemed better.
 A phylogenetic study published in 2017 suggested that the species was sufficiently distinct from Avicularia to be placed in a separate new genus, Antillena.
+A second species of Antillena spider, A. miguelangeli, was described in 2017, also from the Dominican Republic.

+Etymology

-The generic name refers to the Antilles, where the species' only known locality, the Dominican Republic, is located.
+Antillena rickwesti is the type species of the genus Antillena, this name refers to the Antilles, where the species' only known locality, the Dominican Republic, is located.
+The specific name as an eponym, honoing the Canadian arachnologist Rick C. West for his contributions to te study of the taxonomy and biology of the spiders in the family Theraphosidae.